mandy2324/README-GENERATOR/README.md

 <img src="develop/images/Readme.gif">
 <br>

-  This is a walkthrough video that demonstrates the functionality of the README app is [here](https://watch.screencastify.com/v/HUSlWPR0xzoi68pjmery)
+  This is a walkthrough video that demonstrates the functionality of the README [app](https://watch.screencastify.com/v/HUSlWPR0xzoi68pjmery)

   ## License